BekMart/21-practice/README.md

 ### CSS

-- No errors were returned when passing through the official [Jigsaw validator](https://jigsaw.w3.org/css-validator/#validate_by_input).
+The CSS code was passed through the official [Jigsaw validator](https://jigsaw.w3.org/css-validator/#validate_by_input).
+- When this was first tested, the following errors were returned:
+    - There was an incorrect flex command where the players' hands were.
+    - There were syntax errors on the modal background colours.
+    - There were diamond bullet points within the modal, that showed a parseError.
+I removed these as the text in the modal was already centralised and seperated by a gap, making the bullet points unnecessary and grammatically incorrect.
+- All errors have been rectified and the css page now passes through the validator.

 ### Javascript

 I used the [Javascript validator](https://jshint.com/) to validate my Javascript code.
+I needed to conifure the JSHint application so that it acknowledged new Javascript features (ES6).
+- It returned the following errors:
+    - There were a few missing semi-colons.
+    - There were some functions where the variables were unidentified.
+    - There were some syntax errors with regards to functions being called.
+- All errors have been rectified and the javascript page now passes through the validator.

 [Back to Contents](#contents)
 <hr>